qxdddliu/m-1/README.md

 - requirements.txt = list of python library versions we are using.
 These are installed in ur virtual environment during setup
 ```

-### Company Culture

-Everyone in the company will be part of a team of 5.
-One lead designer that
-doubles as an agile project manager and 4 developers.

-Each team is allowed to work in any city in the world.
-The office space for
-each team will be an nice AirBnB with super fast wifi in a central location to
-where everyone in the team lives.

-Each team is assigned a 6 week long project.
-At the end of the 6 weeks each
-team will create a 5 minute video demoing their project.
-There will also be teams
-dedicated to HR and devops issues.
-If issues arise mid project each team is
-encouraged to try to solve it themselves first but if they cannot they should
-contact leadership in the company who will welcome the bad news.

-After the 6 week projects everyone in the company takes 1 full unpaid week off.
-Then everyone spends 1 week watching all of the videos of each team, giving
-feedback, and pitching ideas for the next 6 week projects.
-After the leadership
-in the company approves which projects are approved teams will be formed.
-Everyone in the company is allowed to switch teams and move to a new city every
-6 weeks if there is space available in another team.

-Each employee of WalnutiQ will be given health, dental, and vision insurance,
-as well as short and long term disability.

-Once a year, the entire company (including a +1 and kids) will be flown to
-a fun city for a weeklong vacation.
-The city will be chosen through popular
-vote by employees and not electoral college ;)